 In some cases, the procedure can result in swelling.
 However, this swelling should subside in the days following the procedure.

 SpaMedica represents Canada’s largest private cosmetic laser and dermatology center.
 Indeed, with over 20 years of experience performing cosmetic mole removal in Toronto, the dermatologists at SpaMedica are recognized as national and international experts in their field.
-By choosing SpaMedica, you’ll gain access to renowned plastic surgeons that can serve your needs with a wide array of laser and energy-based technologies designed to optimize your outcome and minimize the risk of complications.
+By choosing SpaMedica, you’ll gain access to renowned plastic surgeons who can serve your needs with a wide array of laser and energy-based technologies designed to optimize your outcome, as well as minimize scarring and the risk of complications.

 Laser shave excision, direct excision, Picosure and CO2, liquid nitrogen and Electrocautery are all methods of mole removal that are offered at SpaMedica.
 We will work with you to select the best method.